Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Introduction

+where $L$ represents the AdS radius.
+With the right choice of the length scale, the subregion complexity is able to yield significant results and avoids the complex computation since the extremal hypersurface will not touch the singularity.

-Because the complexity measures the difficulty of turning one quantum state into another, it is expected that the holographic complexity should capture the behavior of phase transition of the boundary field theory, and there raises an intensive interest in studying the complexity for different types of holographic superconductors.
-Many efforts have been made in using the HSC as a probe of phase transition in the s-wave superconductor \cite{Momeni,Zangeneh}, p-wave superconductor \cite{Fujita}, St$\ddot{u}$ckelberg superconductor \cite{Stuckelbergsuperconductor} and superconductor with nonlinear electrodynamics \cite{Shiyu2020,Lainonlinear2022}.
-These works show that the holographic complexity is a good parameter to characterize the superconducting phase transitions, and behaves in the different way with the entanglement entropy which means that the two quantities reflect different information of the holographic superconductor systems.
+Since the complexity can measure the difficulty of turning one quantum state into another, it is expected that the holographic complexity should capture the behavior of phase transitions of the boundary field theory, and there raises a great interest in investigating the complexity for different types of holographic superconductors.
+Many efforts have been made in employing the HSC as a probe of phase transition in the s-wave superconductor \cite{Momeni,Zangeneh,YangJNK,ChakrabortyCQG}, p-wave superconductor \cite{Fujita}, St$\ddot{u}$ckelberg superconductor \cite{Stuckelbergsuperconductor} and superconductor with nonlinear electrodynamics \cite{Shiyu2020,Lainonlinear2022}.
+Obviously, though the HSC is not able to probe the interior of a static black hole \cite{YuSenAn}, it still is a good parameter to characterize the superconducting phase transitions, and behaves in the different way from the entanglement entropy which means that the two quantities reflect different information of the holographic superconductor systems.